SaerTrial/SaerTrial.github.io/_posts/2024-06-24-paraphrasing.md

 # Takeway

 While paraphrasing, keep in mind:
-- positions of linkers matter so much
+- positions of linkers matter so much.
+The head position impacts the whole sentence; the middle one is more specific to certain contents; the tail position is either specific or global
 - do not alter the author's attitude
 - make sure correct use of a linker